 Ideally, you’ll have had a good night’s sleep, and you'll have the right motivation and a good, positive mindset.
-You’re aided by natural light (which aligns with your circadian rhythm a.k.a, your body clock) rather than artificial light sources, making it easier to focus.
-You can study anywhere too, be it in the park, cafe or wherever takes you fancy.
+You’re aided by natural light (which aligns with your circadian rhythm, a.k.a, your body clock) rather than artificial light sources, making it easier to focus.
+You can study anywhere too, in the park, cafe or wherever you fancy.

 By getting your studies done in the first half of the day, you can put your feet up and watch that final episode of your favourite show with no worries or distractions.
-That means it won't be playing on your mind, freeing you from worry and allowing you to fully relax.
+That means it won't be playing on your mind, freeing you from worry and allowing you to relax fully.

 And now, let's look at the nighttime learners…